 What motivated you to start the programme?

 The programme grew out of a recommendation in the Coates Review of prison education.
 Prison has a really poor record of reducing re-offending – nearly half of adults are reconvicted within one year of release, and for those serving sentences of less than 12 months this increases to 60 per cent.
 I started Unlocked Graduates in the belief that reoffending is a problem which can be solved.
 We want to bring in a generation of frontline prison officers who believe that too and have the tools to change lives.
-They will have a not only make a huge difference to the lives of prisoner but kick start an incredible career for themselves!
+They will not only make a huge difference in the lives of prisoners but kick-start an incredible career for themselves!

 My ambition is to redefine what people believe is possible for prisoners.
 Unlocked is built on the belief that people can change and other people are the best method to help them do so.
 Importantly, this is an issue of social justice: prisoners are not a cross section of society, they are too often those who have lacked opportunity throughout their lives.
 We want to make prisons a place which fixes that rather than making it worse.

 How do you measure the impact of Unlocked?

 We are in the business of changing lives and that is where our impact will be seen.
 Our participants are on the frontline so teaching someone to read; helping someone rebuild relationships with their children; or even literally saving someone's life by talking them out of a suicide attempt will be just some of the ways they transform prisoners’ lives.